 Reverse mortgage disadvantages and advantages

-Wondering about reverse mortgage disadvantages and advantages?
-Reverse mortgages are perhaps better known for the former than the latter.
+Reverse mortgages are perhaps better known for their disadvantages.

 They can be hard to understand, the fees and interest consume a substantial portion of the homeowner's equity and they've been used in home repair and investment scams to steal money from unwitting seniors.